MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 Models mostly work on Uni-variate data.

 ### Synopsis of Time Series Analysis
 + A Time-Series represents a series of time-based orders.
-It would be Years, Months, Weeks, Days, Horus, Minutes, and Seconds
+It would be Years, Months, Weeks, Days, Hours, Minutes, and Seconds
 + A time series is an observation from the sequence of discrete-time of successive intervals.
 + A time series is a running chart.
 + The time variable/feature is the independent variable and supports the target variable to predict the results.